 A Flurry of Explanations: Presenting Your Case to A Homeopath

 2. Etiology.
-This is the big one, and the one that’s often over-looked.
-In case-taking, we need what are called “complete symptoms” and a complete symptom has the following: onset, etiology, if known; sensation, location, modalities (things that make the symptom better or worse) and if there’s a discharge–the color, odor and consistency.
+This is the big one, and the one that’s so often over-looked.
+First of all, to back-track a minute, in case-taking, we need what are called “complete symptoms” and a complete symptom has the following components: etiology, sensation, location, modalities (things that make the symptom better or worse) and concomitants.
+The etiology means the cause or precipitating factor.
+You’d be surprised how often it’s the weather!
+You have to ask your patient, “What’s the weather like where you are?”
+Cold windy weather can be sufficient reason for an Aconite prescription, especially if it came on suddenly.

 Some of you are going to say, “Why should we base a remedy on the precipitating factor or cause and not on the totality of symptoms the way we were taught?”
-That’s a very good question.
-When you have a shock, the vibration will hit and do damage to your weakest organ or system.
-If I receive bad news, my sciatica will most likely act up.
+That’s a very good question!
+When you have a shock to the system, the vibration will hit and do damage to your weakest organ or system.
+If I receive bad news, my sciatica might act up.
 If you receive bad news, your allergies might act up.
-So, what should we treat, the allergies?
-The sciatica? or the SUSCEPTIBILITY to the shock we received, the weakness that made us susceptible, the “leak”, if you will, the “weak link” that let this vibration in and do damage?
+What should we treat, the allergies?
+The sciatica?
+Or the SUSCEPTIBILITY to the shock we received, the weakness that made us susceptible, the “leak”, if you will, the “weak link” that let this vibration in and do damage?
 If we prescribe on just the totality of symptoms, we’ll find a sciatica remedy, or an allergy remedy.
-If we prescribe on the etiology (the cause), we prescribe on the weak link and repair it and futher shocks don’t get in.
-I think the goal must be to seal the leak, so the weak organ or system isn’t constantly irritated, and that’s what prescribing on the etiology is all about.
+If we prescribe on the etiology (the cause), we prescribe on the weakness that let the shock in.

 Male: Prostate remedies